What Does “God Is Love” Mean in 1 John 4:8?

 Photo Credit: © Unsplash

-How Does This Truth Affect Or Daily Lives as Christ Followers?
+How Does 'God Is Love' Affect Or Daily Lives as Christ Followers?

 “And this is his command: to believe in the name of his Son, Jesus Christ, and to love one another as he commanded us.”
 (1 John 3:23 NIV)

 Jesus said the greatest command is to love God, and to love each other.
 The greatest expression of love, of all time, was God sending His One and Only Son Jesus Christ to earth to live and die for us.
 His once for all sacrifice was an obedient expression of love for His Father, and for us.

 It is the love of God which compels us to seek and follow Christ.
 And it is the love of God in us, through Christ, which flows through us allowing us to experience love, and to love others.

 This godly love is supernatural, appearing nonsensical to a legalistic society.
 Paul wrote,